WHUzhusihan96/myTransferlearning/TJM-14/readme.md

 # TJM

-The paper and the code of TJM
+The paper and the code of TJM.

 I write `mTJM.m` by myself and when using primal kernel(without kernel),I think it's similar to JDA.